ChrisQlasty/webcam-cloud/README.md

 - The data was collected between June 13–16, 2025.

 ## Live Demo Availability
-The Dash app is available at "http:// 13.62.28.58: 8050" (remove spaces) from 10 AM to 4 PM on weekdays, until the end of July 2025.
+The Dash app is available at "http:// 13.62.28.58: 8050" (remove spaces) from 10 AM to 4 PM CET on weekdays, until the end of July 2025.

 ## Demo overview